DRY EYE TREATMENT

 • Maintain a healthy diet: Consume ingredients that support eye health, such as omega-3 fatty acids.
 These can be found in fish, flaxseed and walnuts.

-• Avoid pollutants: Limit your exposure to triggering environmental factors, such as smoke, dust and debris.
+• Avoid pollutants: Limit your exposure to triggering environmental factors, such as allergens, smoke, dust and debris.

-• Use artificial tears: Over-the-counter (OTC) eye drops can help restore and maintain moisture.
+• Use artificial tears: Never use tap water, as this can lead to infections and further irritation.
+Over-the-counter (OTC) eye drops can help restore and maintain moisture.

 • Maintain eyelid hygiene: Regularly clean your eyelids to remove oil buildup or debris.